all major projects are funded by individuals, corporate donors and foundation grants

 Work continues today to return an original (1938) landscape element back to operational status.
-Fundraising continues in earnest as construction is on track towards a 2021 completion.
+Fundraising continues in earnest as construction is on track towards a late summer 2021 completion.

 Summer snow melt once trickled down into three cascading pools (located directly north of the Lodge), and for years when the water pump worked, the water was cleverly returned back up the slope to create a whimsical outdoor ornament.

 Like three round river rocks stacked on top of each other, the smallest pool is located at a slightly higher elevation which drains into the lower two.
 When filled and flowing as designed, the largest pool reflects the image of Mt.
 Hood clearly on the surface.